Are the Colors Photoshopped In?

 The same reef can look completely different depending on how it is photographed.

 A plain-looking patch of reef may be full of tiny color, texture, and life.
 A fish that looked silver-blue in ambient light may show warm tones, pattern, and personality when lit properly.
-A small creature hiding in a sponge may be more colorful than anything on the surface, but you would never know unless you slowed down and looked carefully.
+A small creature hiding in a sponge may be more colorful than anything on the surface, but you might never know unless you slowed down and looked carefully.

 The ocean hides things in plain sight.